Magnum Mania!

 Notes

-1 During the filming of this episode, in a low-flying aerial sequence, a Hughes 369D (N58243*) helicopter crashed into the ocean, tragically killing the pilot and cameraman Robert Van Der Kar.
-The official NTSB report finds the cause as pilot error, a misjudgement in altitude.
-An on-screen caption before the closing credits reads:
+1 During the filming of this episode, in a low-flying aerial sequence, a Hughes 369D (N58243*) helicopter crashed into the ocean, tragically killing camera technician Robert Van Der Kar (and injuring the pilot Robert Sanders).
+The official NTSB report found the cause to be pilot error, a misjudgement in altitude (i.e. the chopper was flying too low).
+The NTSB suspended Robert Sanders' license for 90 days.
+An on-screen caption before the closing credits of this episode reads:

 This episode is dedicated to camera technician ROBERT VAN DER KAR who died during its filming

 2 Prior to this episode, John Hillerman, Roger E. Mosley and Larry Manetti were listed in the opening credits as 'co-starring'.
-Starting with this episode, it becomes 'also starring'.
+Starting with this episode they will be listed as 'also starring'.

-5 The film script that Erin Wolfe is seen reading is 'Skin Deep by Donald P. Bellisario' -- the same title and writer of this episode.
+6 The film script that Erin Wolfe is seen reading is 'Skin Deep by Donald P. Bellisario', the same title and writer of this episode.

-6 Magnum wears the rarely seen black and purple "Jungle Bird" shirt for the first time.
-He usually wears a red one.
+7 Magnum wears the rarely seen black and purple "Jungle Bird" shirt for the first time!

-8 Ian McShane (David Norman) will appear again in Season Three's "Black on White" (3.6).
+9 Future British star Ian McShane (Lovejoy, Deadwood) will appear again in the series in Season Three's "Black on White" (3.6).

-10 The fictional Five-O police unit from the TV show Hawaii Five-O is mentioned again (Magnum pretends to be McGarrett) as being a real Honolulu police unit.
-Further evidence that MPI and Hawaii Five-0 exist in the same "universe".
+11 The fictional Five-O police unit from the TV show Hawaii Five-O is mentioned again (Magnum pretends to be McGarrett) as being a real Honolulu police unit.
+Further evidence that Magnum P.I. and Hawaii Five-0 exist in the same "universe".
 Previously, Five-O and Steve McGarrett were mentioned in the "Pilot Movie".

-12 At the King Kamehameha Club indoor bar, Magnum is seen drinking a fictional "Flagler Beer" [pic].
-This beer will only be seen one more time, in Season Four's "Distant Relative" (4.4).
+14 At the King Kamehameha Club indoor bar, Magnum is seen drinking a fictional "Flagler Beer".
+This beer will later be seen in Season Four's "Distant Relative" (4.4).

 * N58243 is the chopper with floatation gear and long skids seen in the opening credits and in the first several episodes.
 After the accident, the show began using a Hughes 500D (N1095A) chopper.
 (Noted by N1095A)